christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/weapon-mod/peacock.md

 +++
+aliases = [
+  "/advanced-training/gear/weapon-mod/dev-tester/"
+]
 date = "2016-01-17T10:17:40-05:00"
-title = "Dev Tester"
+title = "Peacock"
-description = "Special skin that was given to all players who participated in the pre-launch technical tests." mod-types = "skin" tags = ["skin","special"] type = "weapon-mod"
+description = "Peacock is a special weapon skin that was given to all players who participated in the pre-launch open beta." mod-types = "skin" tags = ["skin","special"] type = "weapon-mod"